antmicro/pcbooth/docs/source/usage.md

     * `FULL` - boolean switch, enables mask renders as full component silhouette
     * `COVERED` - boolean switch, enables mask renders as components partially obscured by other components
     * `HIGHLIGHTED` - list of strings to restrict components rendered by specified designators (PCB type model only)
+    * `FRAMES`: ["start", "end"], [int] or ["from_blend"] - list of keyword strings or integers allowing to define which keyframes to render. `start, end` will render first and last frame derived from keyframes defined in the .blend file. `int` will render frames specified in the list of integers. `from_blend` will render first and last frame defined by animation frame range in Output properties of the .blend file.

 ```{figure} img/masks.png
 :align: center